neuromantic99/sweetie_py/README.md

 * raw_neuropil: same as above, but the fluoresence signal from the neuropil surrounding the ROI.
 * spike_timings: Contains only ROI selected as cells in the GUI (refered to herein as units).
 A cell of dimensionality (nUnits x 1).
 Each index of the cell contains a matrix of dimensionality (nSpikes x 1).
 Each item in these matrices is the frame that a spike occured in that given unit.
 * spike_amps: same as above, but the amplitude of the corresponding spike
 * fluoresence_corrected: a matrix of dimensionality (nUnits x nFrames).
-Contains the corrected fluoresence signal (neuropil subtracted and DFoF) from each unit at each frame.
+Contains the corrected fluoresence signal (neuropil subtracted from each unit at each frame.
 * position: a matrix of dimensionality (nUnits x 2).
 The xy coordinates of each unit.
 * is_red: whether or not each unit also gives a signal in the red channel (if present)
 * fRate: the frame rate at planeN